 - 7.6.1.
 The step in which the battle between a frontal attacking character and the corresponding defending character is resolved.
 This step is executed in the order as follows: - 7.6.1.1.
 The Trigger Condition "at the beginning of battle step" is fulfilled.
-A check timing occurs. - 7.6.1.2.
-At this point, if both an attacking character and a defending character exists, the power of both characters is compared against each other, and the character with lower power will be put into the Reverse State (...).
-If both characters have equal power, put both characters into the Reverse State. - 7.6.1.3.
+A check timing occurs.

+- 7.6.1.3.
 If, for any reason, the attacking character or the defending character ceases to exist, or either character's master is changed, the characters' powers are not compared, and neither character is put into the Reverse State. - 7.6.1.4.
 A check timing occurs.
 After resolving all necessary actions in this check timing, proceed to 7.6.1.5. - 7.6.1.5.
 The Trigger Condition "at the end of the attack" is fulfilled.
 A check timing occurs.
 After completing all necessary actions in this check timing, end this Attack Sub-Phase, and return to the Attack Declaration Step.